Everything You Need to Know About Visiting Disney's Epcot

 Special Events at Epcot

 Epcot is known for its exciting and increasingly popular year-round festivals, all of which are included with admission.
-From early March through early June, Epcot International Flower & Garden Festival brings character topiaries and the Garden Rocks concert series, and late August through mid-November highlights Epcot International Food & Wine Festival.
+From early March through early June, the Epcot International Flower & Garden Festival brings character topiaries and the Garden Rocks concert series, and late August through mid-November brings the Epcot International Food & Wine Festival.
 Both are known for their food festival booths, which bring delightful tasting plates of cuisines from around the world to Epcot countries.

 The Best Epcot Hotels

 There are plenty of hotels to choose from, but a select few will help you get the most out of those Disney Epcot tickets.

 If you’re planning to visit an Epcot festival more than once, choose a hotel that is walking distance from the park, like Disney’s Beach Club Resort, Disney’s Yacht Club Resort, Walt Disney World Swan Hotel, Walt Disney World Dolphin Hotel, or Disney’s BoardWalk Inn.